WARNING: How FloodSmart are YOU?

 - Impacted areas had more than 3,000 paid losses totaling more than $127 million with an average paid amount of more than $38,500.

 Summer Flooding: Midwest, June 2008

 - Iowa, Illinois, Indiana, Missouri, Minnesota, Nebraska, Wisconsin were affected by floods

 - Iowa was hit the hardest â widespread rainfall totals ranged from 4 to over 16 inches

 - Flooding lasted up to two weeks in places and caused the worst floods in 15 years

-- Areas impacted by the flooding had over 3,000 paid losses totaling close to $140 million with an average paid amount of over $41,000.
+- Areas impacted by the flooding had more than 3,000 paid losses totaling close to $140 million with an average paid amount of more than $41,000.

 - Floods affected 36,000 people and submerged millions of acres of land